 - Over the years I’ve baked these cookies using ungreased baking sheets and sheets lined with parchment paper.
 There’s enough fat in here that they won’t stick to the ungreased sheets, though I prefer parchment as it makes for easier cleanup.

-- Cookie scoops are kitchen MVPs as far as I’m considered.
-Besides cookies they’re my must-have for meatballs, as well!
-I used a two-tablespoon capacity scoop here I bought at my grocery store, but a (more common) one-and-a-half-tbsp medium-sized scoop will absolutely do, too.
+- I used a two-tablespoon capacity cookie scoop here, but a (more common) one-and-a-half-tablespoon, more medium-sized scoop will absolutely do, too.
 Just reduce the bake time by a few minutes and keep an eye on them.

 Lemon White Chocolate Macadamia Nut Cookies